Free Meals for 2023-24 School Year

 - All UCS families are asked to complete the School Meals & Summer EBT application or the Education Benefits form Here - enter "Utica Community Schools" and follow the prompts.

-- Most applications are processed within two (2) working days compared to 10 using paper!
+- Most online applications are processed within two (2) working days compared to 10 using paper applications

-- Paper applications & Household Income Forms for CEP sites are distributed to all student households or are available at your child’s school.
+- Paper copies of these forms are distributed to all student households or are available at your child’s school.

-- Complete the application and return it to your child’s school or mail to Utica Community Schools, Food & Nutrition Services, 11303 Greendale, Sterling Heights, MI 48312
+- Complete the forms and return them to your child’s school or mail to Utica Community Schools, Food & Nutrition Services, 11303 Greendale, Sterling Heights, MI 48312

 - Aplicación gratuita y reducida en Español